-2. On the General tab of the trunk configuration, your 'Registrar/Server/Gateway' host should already be populated with 'gw1.sip.us'.
+2. On the General tab of the trunk configuration, your 'Registrar/Server/Gateway' host should already be populated with 'gw.sip.us' with the Auto Discovery option checked.
 Under the Authentication section, enter your Trunk Number as the the Authentication ID and your Trunk Password (found in the SIP.US portal under SIP Trunking --> SIP Trunks) as the Authentication Password.

 3. Select the 'Options' tab in the trunk configuration.
-Under 'Advanced', check 'Alternative Proxy' and enter 'gw2.sip.us'.
+Under 'Advanced', 'Alternative Proxy' should already be filled out with 'gw2.sip.us'.
 This will enable failover to our redundant gateway if the zombie apocalypse begins in Atlanta and gw1.sip.us is taken down.

 4. Select the 'Inbound Parameters' tab in the trunk configuration.
 Change the 'CalledNum' parameter from 'To: User Part' to 'Request-Line URI: User Part'.
 Click OK to save the trunk configuration.

 5. Congratulations, your trunk should now be registered with SIP.US!
 We now need to tell 3CX how to route outbound calls.
 Navigate to the 'Outbound Rules' menu and click 'Add'.
 We will be adding 3 separate rules as described below:

 For general dialing of 11-digit North American numbers, this route will take the number and route it directly to SIP.US.